Bob Beauprez: 2016 election activity

 In the 2015-2016 election cycle, Beauprez founded Colorado Pioneer Action, which sponsored a number of communications (including websites and mailers) promoting and supporting certain candidates for (primarily state legislative) office and opposing others.
 In late June 2016, a watchdog organization (Campaign Integrity Watchdog) filed a campaign finance complaint alleging that Beauprez's Colorado Pioneer Action organization was in reality an unregistered political committee operating in violation of Colorado campaign finance disclosure laws.
 After nearly a year of pre-trial motions, including multiple attempts by Beauprez to have the complaint dismissed, the case went to trial at the end of March 2017.

 Colorado Pioneer Action was found to have committed multiple violations of Colorado campaign finance law, fined $17,735 and ordered to register and disclose its contributors.
 Beauprez and Colorado Pioneer Action appealed the ruling to the Colorado Court of Appeals, where a decision is pending.

+Treasurer for the American Conservative Union

+Beauprez served as the treasurer for the American Conservative Union, the organization that hosts the annual Conservative Political Action Conference.
+He abruptly resigned his position on May 25, 2023, citing lack of transparency in the compensation given to the organization's president Matt Schlapp.